Dattax/release-notes/README.md

 *	Fixed elastic json escape bug
 *	Added support to Artifactory 6.10.x
 *	Added support to modules with .go in their names

+## 2019 May 24: Updates all this month for Go version 1.12
+This month we’re continuing to make updates to Go Center that incorporate changes from Go version 1.12.
+These include:
+*	store/fetch go.mod-public/suggested in bucket and server via rest when invoked
+*	gomodinittidy flow	store/fetch go.mod-public/suggested in bucket and server via rest when invoked
+*	gomodinittidy flow
+*	Fixed module indexing issues
+*	Updated Go version to 1.12.
+*	Init cache provider for metadata service
+*	module metrics in module status, readme from art

 ## 2019 March 27: Enhanced automatic inclusion of Go modules
 In this release, GoCenter has enhanced the automatic inclusion of Go modules